 Evaluate the Strength of your Marriage

-We all check in with our finances, our health, but do we regularly evaluate our marriage?
+We all check in with our finances, our health, but you do you regularly evaluate the strength of your marriage?

-Dr. Liz Hale shares the annual performance review for your marriage.
+Dr. Liz Hale shares the annual performance review for the strength of your marriage.

 Marriage: Review and Renew